The information below is intended to help incoming students get started on their academic path at L&C.

 If you are considering a major in Environmental Studies, you should take one or more introductory or breadth courses in your first semester.

-To learn more about preparing for these majors, please consult our advice for Prospective Math, Science, or Environmental Studies Majors.
+To learn more about preparing for these majors, please consult our advice for prospective STEM and Environmental Studies majors.

 If you are considering majoring or minoring in music, you should to start by consulting the Music Department’s registration advice for new students.
 You also might consider taking the music theory placement exam.